The best note-taking apps for Android make it simple and easy to make and manage notes on the go with your Android smartphone or tablet.

 The great thing about Evernote is that it makes use of a variety of media.
 For instance, you can create notes in text form, or as sketches, photos, audio, video, PDFs or web clippings.

 Just like Microsoft’s OneNote, this app is underpinned by cloud technology.
 That means you can sync content across all your devices from computers through to tablets and phones.
 In other words, if you start a task on one device, you can complete it on another.

 With Evernote, you can create, share and discuss content with your colleagues as well.
-The app is currently free to download, but the premium plan which advertises itself as the ultimate workspace is available for $7.99 per month or $69.99 when paid yearly.
+The app is currently free to download, but the premium plan which offers a wider range of features is available for a monthly or yearly subscription.

 Google offers a highly capable note-taking app in the form of Keep, which allows you to create as many notes and lists as you want.
 And you don’t need to stick to mere text – you can also add images and audio to your notes.

 In fact, there’s even the ability to record memos for the app to automatically transcribe.
 That’s particularly handy if you’ve had a light bulb moment and want to get it noted down somewhere quickly.
 Similarly to OneNote, you can scan handwritten notes, receipts, invoices and other documents through your camera.